Our Approach to SSA Disability Claims

 After a claim has been denied.

-Download the Function ReportโAdult Form SSA-3373 and look at Question 20 a, under Section D. You will see various boxes to check.
-If in checking any of these boxes your explanations are not consistent with other prior oral, written statements or answers, you may fall into a trap.
+Download the Function Report—Adult Form SSA-3373 and look at Question 20 a, under Section D. You will see various boxes to be completed or checked.
+You may fall into a trap if your explanations are inconsistent with other prior oral or written statements or answers when checking any of these boxes.
 Consistency helps initial applications.

-The SSA receives over 1, 500,000 disability claim applications every year.
-This large number of applications suggest that the many SSA rules, federal statutes, and case law decisions must be interpreted and applied to each claim.
-Because every initial application involves numerous forms and questions, our legal training enables us to work with clients about how to fully understand what a question is asking and how frame and present truthful and accurate answers.
+The SSA receives over 1,500,000 disability claim applications every year.
+This number of applications suggests that the many SSA rules, federal statutes, and case law decisions must be interpreted and applied to each claim.
+Because every initial application involves numerous forms and questions, our legal training enables us to help clients fully understand what a question is asking and how to frame and present truthful and accurate answers.
 Above all, NEVER mislead or misstate your medical injury status.

-Example: If you checked the Lifting box, indicating that lifting affects your daily life activities, in essence you are saying that your injury prevents you from the โliftingโ of items over certain pounds, say, 10-15 pounds and your job requires lifting 25โ50-pound boxes.
-This is often very true.
-In fact, it was probably the constant lifting of heavy boxes for many years that contributed or caused your painful, disjointed, and degenerative back condition you are experiencing.
+Example: If you checked the box indicating that lifting items over a certain weight affects your daily activities, in essence, you are saying that your injury prevents you from “lifting” items, say over 10 pounds.
+Suppose your job requires you to lift 25–50-pound boxes.
+It was probably the constant lifting of heavy boxes over the years that contributed to or caused the painful, disjointed, and degenerative back condition you are experiencing.

-However, if in any other SSA document you said that you are not working because of โback pain,โ and are staying home to provide care for two small children between the ages of 2-5, we may have a problem.
-Under this fact pattern, and absent a properly worded explanation, the SSA would likely construe that caring for two young children requires you to occasionally lift the children and/or do household work or lift heavy loads of laundry.
-Because your activities are not properly explained, a disability claim examiner could conclude that your stated limitations are not accurate.
-Meaning, your disability is NOT TRUE.ย WORDS MATTER.
+However, if in any other SSA document you said that you are not working because of “back pain” but stay home to provide care for two small children between the ages of 2-5, we may have a problem.
+Under this fact scenario, and absent a properly worded explanation, the SSA would likely construe that caring for two young children requires you to occasionally lift the children and/or do household work or lift heavy loads of laundry.
+Because your activities are not adequately explained, a DDS Claims Examiner could conclude that your stated limitations are inaccurate.
+This means that your asserted disability is NOT TRUE.
+WORDS MATTER.

-On the other hand, a disability attorney would ask you if someone else was in the house doing the heavy lifting of laundry, or able to give assistance with the children, or a relative or an older child that stayed with you most days.
+On the other hand, a disability attorney would ask you if someone else was in the house doing the heavy lifting of laundry or assisting with the children.
 You might easily skip over this small detail because you know what is happening in your home.
-However, a disability attorney would know how important it is to frame your answer so that it honestly reflects your actual day-to-day disability pains and limitations.
+However, a disability attorney would know how important it is to frame your answer so that it honestly reflects your actual day-to-day disabilities and limitations.
 WORDS MATTER.

 You have a right to be represented by an attorney during every interview, hearing, or interaction with any SSA personnel.

-Because WORDS MATTER so much with the approval of a social security disability cases and the risk of being denied is high without representation, we strongly encourage you to call for a free consultation with the Law Office of Dan Wimmer.
-Remember, we also give free case evaluations.
-Contact use today.
+Because WORDS MATTER so much in the approval process for Social Security disability claims, the risk of being denied can be very high without representation.
+We strongly encourage you to call a Social Security Disability attorney for a free consultation.
+At Dan Wimmer Law, we offer free case evaluations.
+Contact us today.

 Did You Know?

-- ๏The SSA typically will not approve an SSDI benefits award if your earnings are more than $1,550 monthly (in 2024).
+- The SSA typically will not approve an SSDI benefits award if your earnings exced $1,620 monthly (in 2025).

 Social Security Disability Claim Denied?